Table of Contents

 Key Differences Between Salary Account and Savings Account

 Salary and savings accounts serve different goals.
-One handles income.
-The other grows wealth.
+One handles income, and the other grows wealth.
 Here is a clear table to show the main points side by side.

 | Feature | Salary Account | Savings Account |